-There’s a reason why French Bulldogs are one of the top 5 most popular dog breeds in America.
-Frenchies are affectionate, playful, adaptable and overall, well-tempered dogs.
-And despite their low intelligence ranking, they’re actually quite intelligent dogs.
+There’s a reason why French Bulldogs are one of the 5 most popular dog breeds in America.
+A Frenchie is affectionate, playful, adaptable and overall, well-tempered dogs.
+And despite their low intelligence ranking, they’re actually quite smart.

 So, are French Bulldogs smart?
 French Bulldogs are the 109th smartest dog breed out of 138 breeds.
 As such, they’re classified as “below average” dogs for obedience & working intelligence.
 The low ranking is likely due to their stubborn nature.
 However, Frenchies are some of the highest adaptive-intelligent dogs.

-Frenchies aren’t the type to blindly do your bidding.
-But, they’re so much smarter than people make them out to be.
+Frenchies aren’t the type to blindly do your bidding for the sake of it.
+But in reality, they’re so much smarter than people make them out to be.
 Let’s explore why they’re ranked low for dog intelligence and what actually makes them smart dogs.

 RECOMMENDED: The 100 Smartest Dog Breeds